medusajs/medusa/www/apps/docs/content/admin/onboarding.md

 You can learn more about services in [this documentation](../development/services/overview.mdx).

-### Create Endpoint
+### Create API Routes

-The last part of this step is to create the [endpoints](../development/endpoints/overview) that you’ll consume in the admin widget.
-There will be two endpoints: Get Onboarding State and Update Onboarding State.
+The last part of this step is to create the [API Routes](../development/api-routes/overview) that you’ll consume in the admin widget.
+There will be two API Routes: Get Onboarding State and Update Onboarding State.

-To add these endpoints, create the file `src/api/admin/onboarding/route.ts` with the following content:
+To add these API Routes, create the file `src/api/admin/onboarding/route.ts` with the following content:

 ```ts title=src/api/admin/onboarding/route.ts
 import type {